Mission & Outreach

 We support a large number of local, national and international charities and projects and this is a key part of the ministry at the Mint.
 Find below updates on all projects and charities we support.

 Several members of our church are liaising with groups that are supporting those fleeing Ukraine.
 The Conversation Café in Paris Street is acting as a hub for those refugees seeking information and how to access the government services.
-We are seeking to keep church members informed with what is going on and how they can support as at present the situation is fast moving.

 For further information on the current situation please see